Trade Federation Charter

 Only citizens of the Trade Federation who are currently in the above listed positions will serve as a member of the Directorate.

-For any positions that may be developed after the passage of this Charter, the position will not be considered within the Directorate, until such a time that the Viceroy, Regent, Duceroy, and Cabinet Ministers agree with a 2/3 majority to accept the position as being within the Directorate.
+For any positions that may be developed after the passage of this Charter, the position will not be considered within the Directorate, until such a time that the voting Cabinet Cabinet members agree with a 2/3 majority to accept the position as being within the Directorate.

 C. Succession